lisa-lumos/Snowflake/06-data-loading.md

 Creating a dynamic table on top of a shared secure view that references an upstream dynamic table is currently not supported.

 #### Manage Dynamic Tables Refresh
+Can suspend/resume/refresh-manually/alter-lag.

+Suspend cascades to downstream dynamic tables.

+Resume cascades to downstream dynamic tables that are not manually suspended.

+Manual refresh cascades to all upstream dynamic tables.

 #### Monitor Dynamic Tables